ritvikindupuri/AD-AttackSim/TECHNICAL_DOCUMENTATION.md

 ### `ControlPanel.tsx`
 - **Role:** The user's primary interface for configuring and initiating a simulation.
 - **Functionality:**
-    -   Renders the structured YAML-like editor for the environment configuration.
+    -   Renders the structured YAML editor for the environment configuration.
     -   Provides the dropdown for selecting a primary attack vector and a textarea for optional attack directives.
     -   Manages the "Start Simulation," "Import," and "Export" buttons, triggering the corresponding handlers passed down from `DashboardPanel`.
     -   Displays a loading state when a simulation is being generated.